DanielJohnston/techtest-api-for-xml-storage/README.md

 - [x] Set force SSL config in production usage
 - [x] Remove ability to accept property as top node in a post request
 - [x] Reject requests without properties -> property XML structure
+- [ ] Add remaining fields to the Property model, including arrays
 - [ ] Scaffold the User class and related functionality
 - [ ] Write tests for User to drive development
-- [ ] Add remaining fields to the Property model, including arrays
 - [ ] Decide and set required / permitted fields
 - [ ] Test that the saved data matches to the input data
 - [ ] Remove unused verbs and tests
 - [ ] Check CORS setup for production
 - [ ] Refactor multiple property posting to model to separate concerns
+- [ ] Use SimpleXML gem and monkey-patch Hash to enable attribute preservation